 - K-2 Kitchen:

 No air gap noted for the dishwasher waste line but they did run a high loop.
 This is generally satisfactory and many jurisdictions in the state allow for simply a "high loop" installation.
-Contact a qualified plumber or contact your local jurisdiction code enforcement for further compliance requirements and repair as necessary.
+Contact a qualified plumber or your local jurisdiction housing enforcement for further compliance requirements and repair as necessary.
+(Plumber)

 - K-3 Kitchen: